Quantum Brownian motion induced by an inhomogeneous tridimensional space and a $S^1\times R^3$ topological space-time: Velocity despersions

 where $\delta^{\text{(J)}} = [\delta^{\text{(D)}},\delta^{\text{(N)}}]=[-1,+1]$ and $\delta^{\text{(M)}} = [\delta^{\text{(DN)}},\delta^{\text{(ND)}}]=[+1,-1]$.
 We can see that all the expressions above for the short time regime are of order $\tau_a^2$, the leading order of Eqs. \eqref{apBeq07}, \eqref{apBeq09}, \eqref{apBeq18} and \eqref{apBeq20} considered to perform the analysis.
 Note that in the expressions above only the divergencies on the planes, at $x_{a}=(0,1)$, are preserved.

-On the other hand, similarly to the classical Brownian motion, the late time regime, that is, $\tau_{a}\gg 1$, give us an ideia about the behavior of the system close to an equilibrium state reached between the particle and the environment, which in our case is the quantum fluctuating vacuum of the scalar field.
-Thereby, based on the results of Appendix \ref{AppADNMlatetime} we obtain, for the perpendicular direction,
+On the other hand, similarly to the classical Brownian motion for a point particle immersed in a fluid at finite temperature, the late time regime in our case, that is, $\tau_a\gg 1$, also gives us an approximately time independent value for the velocity dispersion.
+In fact, based on the results of Appendix \ref{AppADNMlatetime}, this is shown in the expression below for the perpendicular direction, that is,

 and

 while for the parallel direction we have

 and